About the Book

 The next obvious question is:

-All the more so if you are a man of color, sprang from working-class roots, work alone, are in a creative field, medicine or technology, if you are an immigrant or are working or studying in another country, have an obvious disability or identify with any of the other “at-risk” groups I talk about in this book.
+All the more so if you are a person of color, sprang from working-class roots, work alone, are in a creative field, medicine or technology, work in a highly competitive field, are a student, are an immigrant or are working or studying in another country, have a disability or identify with any of the other “at-risk” groups I talk about in this book.

 In fact, anyone who was raised by humans can gain from this book!